Our Verdict

 Water Resistance

-Water Resistance is a key component when choosing a rain jacket, so we took the Ozonic out in every type of precipitation we could, from fine mist to tropical downpours.
-We also performed side-by-side lab tests to evaluate the water resistance of the fabric and zippers, as well as the hood coverage.
-For how soft, lightweight, and flexible the fabric is, we were pleasantly surprised with its water resistance.
-There are a couple of top contenders that kept our testers dryer for longer, but for those looking to prioritize mobility and breathability for active adventures, this is a great choice.
+Water resistance is a key component when selecting a rain jacket, so we took the Ozonic out in every type of precipitation we could, from fine mist to tropical downpours and heavy and wet snow.
+We also performed side-by-side lab tests to evaluate the water resistance of the fabric and the performance of the zippers and hood coverage when wet.
+Considering how soft, lightweight, and flexible the fabric is, we were pleasantly surprised with its water resistance.
+A few other top contenders kept our testers dryer for longer; however, the Ozonic is a great choice for those looking to prioritize mobility and breathability on active adventures when mild precipitation may also be in the cards.

-The Ozonic worked great for keeping testers dry in lighter precipitation from a mist to light rain.
-In sustained and heavier rain, a few other top contenders kept testers dry for longer.
-Running around in a tropical storm for a few hours, one tester noticed her skin was a bit damp under the jacket.
-The Ozonic was one of the first jackets to show that the fabric was taking up water, but it took longer for the water to actually penetrate the fabric and soak through to the shirt underneath, and soak the paper towel in the pockets.
-We also found that the hood coverage was not quite as good as some other options.
-It only tightened around the top; the bottom gapped some, letting in a bit of water.
-The coated zippers performed reasonably.
-While not the most water-resistant of the jackets tested, the Ozonic sat comfortably in the middle.
+The Ozonic worked great for keeping testers dry in lighter precipitation, from subtle mists to light rain.
+Still, we do not recommend this jacket for those seeking maximum protection in afternoon thunderstorms.
+After running around in a tropical storm for a few hours, one tester noticed her skin became a bit damp under the jacket.
+The Ozonic was also one of the first jackets where we noticed the fabric absorbing moisture, even if it took longer for the water to actually penetrate the fabric and soak through to the shirt underneath, where it finally soaked the paper towel in the pockets.
+The pocket material is perforated, which is great for increased breathability yet not an exceptional design choice for increasing water resistance to the jacket's interior.
+We also found that the hood didn't provide as much coverage as other top performers.
+It only tightens around the top while the bottom gapped some, letting in some water.
+The coated zippers performed reasonably well, too.
+While not the most water-resistant of the jackets tested, the Ozonic sat comfortably in the middle of the pack.

 Breathability